anup26x11x2006/Scientific-Calculator/README.md

-   # SCIENTIfic-Calculator Made By ANUP
+   # SCIENTIFic-Calculator Made By ANUP